airladon/FigureOne/docs/api/tutorials/recorder/recorder.md

 * record and playback events, such as function calls, mouse movements, mouse clicks and slide navigation - these can either be recorded by a user, or programmed for specific times
 * overlay an audio track on playback
-* record entire figure state at regular intervals (like 1 second) as seek frames for the video
+* record entire figure state at regular intervals (e.g. 1 second) as seek frames for the video
 * allow a user to pause video at any time and interact with the figure in its current state - on resuming playback, the figure will revert to its paused state

 As such, the animation in FigureOne can be overlaid with audio to create a video like experience.
 Except in this case, content on the screen can be just as rich and interactive as that created normally with FigureOne.